google/wuffs/doc/note/signed-unsigned-integers.md

 Wuffs programs therefore usually work with unsigned integer types: `base.u32` instead of `base.i32`.
-In fact, Wuffs' standard library, as of version 0.2 (November 2019), uses *only* unsigned integer types, yet still implements full-featured decoders for e.g. the GIF and ZLIB formats.
+In fact, Wuffs' standard library, as of version 0.2 (December 2019), uses *only* unsigned integer types, yet still implements full-featured decoders for e.g. the GIF and ZLIB formats.